 To this end, we solicit papers describing interesting unsolved problems and issues in (a certain area of) network security.
 Example areas include:

-We ask authors to submit 1-2 page abstracts.
-They must be submitted electronically by March 01, 2020 (AoE), using the Microsoft CMT system.
+We ask authors to submit 1-2 page extended abstracts.
+They must be submitted electronically by June 01, 2020 (AoE), using the Microsoft CMT system.
 Late submissions and non-electronic submissions will not be considered.
-Notification of acceptance or rejection based on the abstracts will be sent to authors by March 20, 2020.
+Notification of acceptance or rejection based on the abstracts will be sent to authors by July 06, 2020.

 Copies of the papers will be available at the workshop.
 Authors will be able to revise their papers after the workshop for the final version.
-These final papers will be published as post-proceedings by Springer in the series of Lecture Notes in Computer Science (LNCS).
+These final papers will be published as post-proceedings by Springer in the series of IFIP Advances in Information and Communication Technology (IFIP AICT).

 Post Proceeding: To be announced